 “Creating a HITRUST Compliance Culture” was a robust breakout session at HITRUST Collaborate 2021 conference.
-Hosted by myself (Mike Parisi of HITRUST), the panel discussion featured experts from three independent external HITRUST assessors—Ryan Patrick of Intraprise Health, Greg Vetter of RSM US, and Michael Kanarellis of Wolf & Company.
+The panel discussion featured experts from three independent external HITRUST assessors—Ryan Patrick of Intraprise Health, Greg Vetter of RSM US, and Michael Kanarellis of Wolf & Company.
 Based on the panel discussion, our last blog (posted on January 6, 2022): “Adopting the HITRUST CSF Framework,” covered the benefits of implementing and using the HITRUST CSF framework.
 In Part 2 below, the discussion focuses on initiating proven buy-in methodologies that raise awareness and instill a strong compliance culture across an entire enterprise.

 Getting Your Organization to Think About IT Security